 There are temporary and permanent versions of fillers.
 Permanent fillers eliminate the need to keep coming back, but you have to live with the results forever.
 Be very cautious about having permanent fillers placed!

 Dr. Moghissi primarily uses Radiesse and Belotero, but will occasionally also use Juvederm.
 Which filler and what location is determined by the results you wish to achieve.
 A syringe of filler contains only a very small amount of product, usually between 1 and 1.5 cc (as a comparison, a teaspoon contains 5 cc), so the placement of the filler is very important to get desired result.
 Dr. Moghissi has been injecting filler for over 10 years and enjoys the challenge of giving significant improvements without looking obvious.
 The idea is to look rested and refreshed, rather than obviously having had something done.

-To receive the rebate, you must go to www.xperienceprogramsignup.com and register.
+As a reminder, you can redeem a rebate only every 91 days.
+To receive the rebate, you must go online to www.xperienceprogramsignup.com and register.
 The VISA gift card will be sent to you electronically.
-We will provide activation code(s) if you qualify, and while supplies last.
+We will provide activation code(s) if you qualify.
+While supplies last.
 Rebates available only for services purchased directly from Jasmine Moghissi, MD.